bartoszgolek/NFlags/README.md

 Process finished with exit code 255.
 ```

-Excpetion handling can be disabled using configuration:
+Exception handling can be disabled using configuration:
 ```c#
 NFlags.Configure(c => c.DisableExceptionHandling());
 ```